-Erosion and sedimentation control difference between sediment run-off and sediment deposition in ton/ha/year There is relatively much experience with modelling this service.
+Erosion and sedimentation control difference between sediment run-off and sediment deposition in There is relatively much experience with modelling this service.
 Erosion models can be integrated in a catchment hydrological models (such as SWAT or CSIRO SedNet, both freeware) to predict sediment rates.
 In SWAT, a watershed is divided into Hydrological Response Units (HRUs), representing homogeneous land use, management, and soil characteristics.
-Erosion rates need to be estimated for each HRU, for instance on the basis of the MUSLE or RUSLE erosion models or alternatively SWAT landscape can be used which includes grid based land cover units.
-Water purification Amount of excess nitrogen and or phosphorous removed in the ecosystem Various hydrological models, including SWAT include modules that allow estimating the nutrient loads in rivers as a function of streamflow, discharge, temperature, etc. Nitrogen is broken down by bacterial activity, phosphorous is typically removed in ecosystems by binding to the soil particles.
-Modelling these processes in SWAT requires large datasets, preferably with daily timesteps, of nutrient concentrations in various sampling stations along the river course.
+Erosion rates need to be ton/ha/year estimated for each HRU, for instance on the basis of the MUSLE or RUSLE erosion models or alternatively SWAT landscape can be used which includes grid based land cover units.
+Water Amount of excess nitrogen and or Various hydrological models, including SWAT include modules that allow estimating the nutrient loads in rivers as a function of streamflow, discharge, temperature, etc. Nitrogen is broken down by bacterial activity, phosphorous is typically removed in ecosystems by binding to the soil particles.
+Modelling purification phosphorous removed in the ecosystem these processes in SWAT requires large datasets, preferably with daily time- steps, of nutrient concentrations in various sampling stations along the river course.
 Simulation in SWAT using predefined modules allows calculating the nutrient concentrations in other parts of the river.